dbt-labs/docs.getdbt.com/website/blog/2024-01-09-defer-in-development.md

 is_featured: true
 ---

 Picture this — you’ve got a massive dbt project, thousands of models chugging along, creating actionable insights for your stakeholders.
 A ticket comes your way &mdash; a model needs to be refactored!
 "No problem," you think to yourself, "I will simply make that change and test it locally!"
-You look at you lineage, and realize this model is many layers deep, buried underneath a long chain tables and views.
+You look at you lineage, and realize this model is many layers deep, buried underneath a long chain of tables and views.

 “OK,” you think further, “I’ll just run a `dbt build -s +my_changed_model` to make sure I have everything I need built into my dev schema and I can test my changes”.
 You run the command.
 You wait.
 You wait some more.
 You get some coffee, and completely take yourself out of your dbt development flow state.
 A lot of time and money down the drain to get to a point where you can *start* your work.
 That’s no good!